mariavittoriaateri/MasterThesis/README.md

 * Save the new tables.json and dev.json files under `./data/` directory
 * Run `./preprocess/run_me.sh`.
 This script will process the dev.json file and generate the IRNet-specific development format file, which is needed to generate the predictions and for evaluation.
 The generated `predict.json` file must then renamed as `dev.json` and substitute the previous `dev.json` file.
+* Run `eval.sh` to generate the predictions.
+More specifically, this script produces a file named e.g. `output` with the SQL queries predicted by the system given the NL questions contained in the `dev.json` file, and a `gold.txt` file with the golden queries, extrapolated from the `dev.json` file.
+`sh eval.sh [GPU_ID] [OUTPUT_FOLD]`

 ## Generating predicted queries from SmBop